University of Yangon: History

-In November 1974 the former UN Secretary General U Thant died, and on the day of his funeral on 5 December 1974, Rangoon University students snatched his coffin on display at the Kyaikkasan Race Course, and erected a makeshift mausoleum on the grounds of the RUSU in protest against the government for not honouring their famous countryman with a state funeral.
+In November 1974, the former UN Secretary General U Thant died, and on the day of his funeral on 5 December 1974, Rangoon University students snatched his coffin on display at the Kyaikkasan Race Course, and erected a makeshift mausoleum on the grounds of the RUSU in protest against the government for not honouring their famous countryman with a state funeral.
 The military stormed the campus on 11 December killing some of the students, recovered the coffin, and buried U Thant at the foot of the Shwedagon Pagoda.

 Student protests against protest against General Ne Win's socialist government culminated in 1988.
 Student protest in March 1988 was met with a violent response from the government.
 This did not stop the protests.
 On 8 August 1988, students around the country came together to protest against the military regime.
 The protest was supported by hundreds of thousands of people who went into the street in protest against the military rule.
 This is today remembered at the 8888 uprising.
 The movement was crushed by the army Chief of Staff General Saw Maung who took over and instated the State Law and Order Restoration Council (SLORC or na wa ta).
 It is estimated that more than 300 students died in the protests.
 In the months and years that followed, many more were imprisoned.

 In 1989, the military junta changed place names throughout Myanmar; the university was renamed the University of Yangon.
 The university was closed for most of the 1990s, because of fears of a repeat of the 8888 Uprising.
 To prevent students from congregating, the government dispersed the existing institutions and departments that made up Yangon University into separate learning institutions scattered throughout the city.
-Till 2013 only graduate studies, certain professional courses, and a few diploma courses were conducted at the university's main campus.
+Before 2013, only graduate studies, certain professional courses, and a few diploma courses were conducted at the university's main campus.
 Newer universities such as Dagon University, University of East Yangon and University of West Yangon were created to cater for undergraduates.

 Yangon University celebrated its Diamond Jubilee in a week-long celebration, which began on 1 December 1995.
 The Jubilee marked the school's formal establishment of 75 years.
 For its commemoration, the government built the Diamond Jubilee Hall, a four-storied building in the university's grounds, which cost Ks.63,00,00,000.
 A new set of postage stamps was also produced.
 Once-affiliated institutes and departments (e.g., the Institute of Economics, Yangon which began life as a department at Yangon University), which had already separated, also celebrated.

 The transition to a new government in 2011 Myanmar was followed by a renewed focus on education.
 In 2013, Aung San Suu Kyi was named head of the Yangon University Upgrading and Restoration Committee.
 In December 2013, the university re-opened for undergraduate students.
 Initially only 50 undergraduate students were accepted.
 A controversial National Education Law was enacted in 2014.
 Under the law the university is managed by the Ministry of Education, who also appoints the university rector.